Isaac-Tait/Fallfish_Tenkara_v2/content/blog/visiting-japan/index.md

 <p class="mb-2 mt-2 font-bold">At the Airport</p>

-<p class="mb-2 mt-2">Once you have made it through customs and picked up your luggage you will have the option to <a href="https://www.narita-airport.jp/en/guide/service/list/svc_19.html" target="_blank" rel="noopener noreferrer">rent cell phones</a>.
+<p class="mb-2 mt-2">Once you have made it through customs and picked up your luggage you will have the option to <a href="https://www.narita-airport.jp/en/guide/service/list/svc_19.html" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">rent cell phones</a>.
 There are many options to choose from.
 The two largest cell phone providers in Japan are SoftBank and AU.
-I have been told that SoftBank has the best coverage and <a href="https://www.softbank-rental.jp/e/" target="_blank" rel="noopener noreferrer">SoftBank</a> does offers many rental options to stay connected.</p>
+I have been told that SoftBank has the best coverage and <a href="https://www.softbank-rental.jp/e/" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">SoftBank</a> does offers many rental options to stay connected.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Visiting+Japan/ika+sushi-visiting+japan.JPG" alt="Sushi" />